-Dr Caoimhe McAvinchey, BA Double Hons (Manchester) MA (NYU) PhD (QMUL)
+Professor Caoimhe McAvinchey, BA Double Hons (Manchester) MA (NYU) PhD (QMUL)

-Head of Drama | Reader in Socially Engaged and Contemporary Performance
+Professor of Socially Engaged and Contemporary Performance

 I grew up in Northern Ireland and went to a state secondary school.
 Although there wasn’t an option to study drama there, my dad’s keen and eclectic interests in the arts generally and theatre specifically meant that I saw a wide range of work across Ireland.
 I completed a BA Double Hons in English and Drama at Manchester University and then, as a Fulbright Scholar, an MA in Performance Studies at Tisch School of the Arts, New York University.
 During this time I became increasingly interested in applied and social theatre.